Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ## Business Task
 The business problems are the following:
+* Geospatial Analysis using K-Means Clustering - Create station clusters to identify and group the different stations both start and end stations based on number of rides and peak times.
+The insights gained will aid in planning for station expansion, upgrades and many more.
+    * Achieve an Inertia as close to 0 as possible and Silhoutte score as close to 1 to determine a sutiable K value.
+* Outliers Detection and Analysis - Investigate the outliers in the dataset and analyze the possible causes and provide recommendations.
 * Descriptive Analysis - To understand annual member and casual riders/customers behaviour and preference, i.e the number of trips taken, trip duration, bike type, time and days, start and end stations.
-* Geospatial Analysis using K-Means Clustering - Create station clusters to identify and group the different stations based on number of rides ad peak times.
-The insights gained will aid in planning for station expansion, upgrades and many more.
 * Provide recommendations to convert casual riders to annual members.
-* Outliers Detection and Analysis - Investigate the outliers in the dataset and analyze the possible causes and provide recommendations.

 <br />

-I will be providing data-driven recommendations and present the findings with a dashboard using Tableau, a JPG of the dashboard sheets will be provided below.
-Check out the Jupyter Notebook for an in-depth breakdown of the codes used in our analysis.
+## Dataset
+The data was collected from a Google capstone project on a month-month basis for a year, stored as a csv file.

+## Feature Engineering and Selection
+In order to utilise as much possible data, we need to perform the following:
+* Get total number of rides from each station
+* Extract the daily peak period (Morning, Afternoon, Night) from the ride start time.

 ## Methodology
 ### Python Libraries
 The libraries used in this project include:
 * Pandas – For storing and manipulating structured data.
 Pandas functionality is built on NumPy
 * Numpy – For multi-dimensional arrays, matrix data structures and, performing mathematical operations
-* Datetime -  To extract date and time information
-* Folium, Matplotlib and Seaborn – For all visualizations (including maps and graphs)
+* Matplotlib and Seaborn – For all visualizations (including maps and graphs)
 * Scikit learn - For Machine Learning tasks

 - Tableau for Visualization